Dear Dakota | How to Respond When a Client Asks for Your Trade Discount?

 See how this opens up a ton of backend admin work?

-Do you have time to be checking that on every single product?
-I know my million dollar design firms don’t.
+Do you have time to check that pricing on every single product?
+I know my million-dollar design firms don’t.

-This sounds like a logistical nightmare and then what happens if you “split the discount” and then the client (who now thinks this is some sort of competitive price hunting bargain game) finds a retailer who offers it for less than the retailer you found to establish the “split”…are you reducing more?
+This is a logistical nightmare.
+What happens if you “split the discount” and then the client (who now thinks this is some sort of competitive price-hunting bargain game) finds a retailer who offers it for less than the retailer you found to establish the “split”?
+Are you reducing more?
 Are you crediting them back?

-If it's something you cannot get for less than retail (maybe because One Kings Lane, Serena, or Perigold have more buying power and therefore lower pricing and their own freight lines) then you can always let your client know that you will provide them the purchasing information if you can't beat retail pricing (if this is something you would do, however, please know, many of our designers don’t do this).
-I do find that this does instill trust in the client if you let them know you do this.
-That is something to consider.
+If it's something you cannot get for less than retail (maybe because One Kings Lane, Serena, or Perigold have more buying power and therefore lower pricing and their own freight carriers) then you may decide you don’t want to TOUCH retail purchases and will therefore provide your client with the purchasing information so they can buy on their own because you can't beat retail pricing

 04 | If you discount your products, will you also discount your scope of work related to ordering and product management?